 - What if Hollis, instead of spending the night on the beach, had gone home?
-Wouldn’t that have given away the whole plan?
+Wouldn’t that have given away the whole plan, since Jake would have seen him with his real wife?
 Why go to this elaborate deception?
-How did they think they would get away with it: Surely everyone involved (Jake, Evelyn, Hollis) would raise a stink after the truth was revealed?
+How did they think they would get away with it: Surely everyone involved (Jake, Evelyn, Hollis) would raise a stink after the story ran in the papers?
 How could they have been sure that none of them would go to the press to refute the story?

 - Was Hollis really having an affair with Catherine, or was he just being fatherly?
 If it’s the latter, how could the conspirators have been sure that he would engage in fatherly affection that would just so happen to look like an affair to Jake and the papers?

 - If Cross has hired killers on his payroll, and he was willing to kill Hollis, why not just do that, which would have been much easier and far less likely to raise suspicion?
 What did Cross hope to accomplish with this plan?
 Get Hollis fired?
 Get him to commit suicide?
 Just discredit him long enough to win the vote?
 Would the public change their opinion of the dam based on this scandal?

 - What’s up with the three addresses?
 Hollis and Evelyn have their nice house, then there’s the other house where Catherine has been stashed.
 Whose house is that?
 Who usually lives there?
 Then there’s the address where Hollis is photographed with Catherine.
 Whose apartment is that?
 Who usually lives there?

 - How much time passes in the section of the movie between the confrontation with the real Evelyn and the discovery of Hollis’s death?
 Is it all one day, as it seems?
 If so, at what point is Hollis killed?
 Is he dead by the time the story hits the papers or due to an argument after it happens?
 Did Cross go there to kill him or was it a crime of passion?
 Where was Evelyn when the killing happened?